 The direction of the underground groundwater system should always be towards the basin of the sump pump and away from home.
-To ensure extra protection, installing a radiant heating system can be done for regular usage beneath the concrete slab.
+To ensure extra protection, a radiant heating system can be installed for regular usage beneath the concrete slab.
 This will counter the cooling imparted by concrete.
 A flexible tubing system has to be present before pouring the concrete slab to install such a system.
-After poured, the curing of the slab should be allowed for around 30 days for further installation of any subflooring.
+After being poured, the curing of the slab should be allowed for around 30 days for further installation of any subflooring.

-Hardwood is a flooring option is not the best fit as excess moisture can cause warping, cupping, splitting, and even swelling of wood floors.
+Hardwood is a flooring option that is not the best fit as excess moisture can cause warping, cupping, splitting, and even swelling of wood floors.
 And the basement is prone to excessive moisture.
 Chances of gradual damage can be through ground seepage, and extensive damage can be caused through broken water heaters or even burst pipes.